 Temple has 2 vaccine clinics in Philadelphia:

-- Temple University Hospital – Main Campus on Broad Street
+- Temple University Hospital – Main Campus (Student Faculty Center) at 3340 N. Broad Street, Philadelphia, PA 19140

 What if I need help with transportation to and from the vaccine clinic?